 Check City participates in many different community outreach efforts throughout the year.
 Giving back to the neighborhoods we know and love through volunteer service and charitable donations are some of Check City's core business principles.

-The following are a few of the deserving organizations Check City is currently supporting.
+The following are a few of the deserving organizations that Check City is currently supporting.

-Check City is excited to announce a $1,000 scholarship essay contest for college students.
 The Richard Rawle Memorial Scholarship contest is named for Richard Rawle, the father of Check City CEO Tracy Rawle.
 The Rawle family believes that education is essential for making communities thrive.
-With The Richard Rawle Memorial Scholarship funds, students can finance their education and go on to support and elevate their communities.
+With the Richard Rawle Memorial Scholarship funds, students can finance their education and go on to support and elevate their communities.
 The scholarship includes a $2,000 scholarship grant for the winner of the scholarship essay contest.